 In addition, Tutt is the president of the Colorado Springs Fine Arts Center Foundation, president of the Cheyenne Mountain Zoo Endowment Fund and past president of Penrose St. Francis board of trustees.
 In 2009, he received the Business Citizen of the Year Award from the Colorado Springs Chamber of Commerce.

 Tutt is a graduate of Princeton University with a Bachelor of Arts in geological and geophysical sciences, and earned his masters from Duke University in business administration.

 The U.S. Olympic & Paralympic Museum will be a timeless institution that reflects Team USA pride and helps visitors experience the thrill of the Games.
 As future generations of champions realize their dreams, the museum will grow and evolve alongside them, providing an ever-fresh experience with each visit.

-Subscribe to the U.S. Olympic & Paralympic Museum newsletter and keep up to date with events and happenings as we get set to open in early 2020 in Colorado Springs.
+Subscribe to the U.S. Olympic & Paralympic Museum newsletter and keep up to date with events and happenings as we get set to open in summer 2020 in Colorado Springs.
 You’ll also get the latest news and features from our Digital Museum, including Spotlight features and tips to plan your visit to Pikes Peak Region and the Museum.